ropg/ezTime/README.md

 By setting `#define EZTIME_MAX_DEBUGLEVEL_NONE` in `eztime.h` we can free up some more flash:

 ```
-ketch uses 23870 bytes (74%) of program storage space.
+Sketch uses 23870 bytes (74%) of program storage space.
 Maximum is 32256 bytes.
 Global variables use 729 bytes (35%) of dynamic memory, leaving 1319 bytes for local variables.
 Maximum is 2048 bytes.
 ```